paulx3/keras_generative_pg/README.md

 Paraphrase Generation`.

 There are still many problems within.
-If you have a better idea, please open an issue.
+If you have any problem, please open an issue.

 # QuickStart
+Use `python example.py`.
+The code will train on the corpus and print predicted result after every epoch.

-Use `python example.py`.By default ,the program will be in training mode and will save model to three files.
-The default epoch is 20.If you want to change the parameters.
+By default ,the program will be in training mode and will save model to three files.

+The default epoch is 200.

+If you want to change
+the parameters.
 You have to change according lines.

 # Problems